How to fix a dodgy detergent drawer

 The only downside to this is that washing on hot temperatures costs more.
 In our tests, we measure how much water and energy each machine uses, so we can give you an average running cost.

-Our tests have actually uncovered A+++ rated washing machines that cost more to run than A+ ones, so if you're thinking of getting a new machine, use our to find one that's not only a great model, but that won't cost the earth to run either.
+Our tests have actually uncovered A+++ rated washing machines that cost more to run than A+ ones, so if you're thinking of getting a new machine, use our reviews to find one that's not only a great model, but that won't cost the earth to run either.

 Fixing or replacing your washing machine